- Sleeps: 10 (+1)

 Bathroom 1 with a large powerful walk-in shower and a separate W.C.

-Bathroom 3 - with a deep bath, and a W.C.
+Bathroom 2 - with a deep bath, shower and a W.C.

 The Landing area has a comfortable chair with table and light next to it.

-Ground floor Sitting Room – large and full of character, with creamy stone walls and exposed beamed ceiling, a huge working fireplace, comfortable sofas and armchairs, wide-screen satellite T.V., VOD (Netflix, Disney +) plus board games and cards.
-There is a new private bar.
+Ground floor Sitting Room – large and full of character, with creamy stone walls and exposed beamed ceiling, a huge working fireplace, a cocktail bar, comfortable sofas and armchairs, wide-screen satellite T.V., VOD (Netflix, Disney +) plus board games and cards.

-First Floor Bedroom 4 - 'The Tower Family Room' with two 3' beds which can be joined together, plus a third 2' 6" bed (also full-length) and windows on 3 sides.
+First Floor Bedroom 4 - 'The Tower Family Room' with two 3' beds which can be joined together to form double, plus a third 2' 6" bed (also full-length) and windows on 3 sides.
 An en-suite (Shower Room 2) has a shower and separate W.C.

-Second Floor Bedroom 5 – tucked under the eaves, with exposed rafters, a 6 ft double bed and windows on 3 sides.
-There is also a bath and separate W.C.
+Second Floor Bedroom 5 – with exposed rafters, a 6 ft double bed and windows on 3 sides.
+There is also a bath, shower and separate W.C.

 Garden & Grounds